Irish Open: Rory McIlroy soars into contention with six-under par round at The K Club

 - Stream the Ryder Cup and more with NOW

+The final group of Smith, Shubhankar Sharma and Ross Fisher were a combined nine-over par for the front nine and six over at the finish, Sharma and Fisher dropping into a six-way tie for fourth on 10 under.

+Four-time major winner McIlroy, who finished the day 11-under par after 54 holes, got off to an ideal start with a birdie on the first and picked up another on the fourth, but then saw his birdie putt on the ninth horseshoe around the hole and stay out.

-McIlroy's eagle chip from the back of the 10th green also caught the edge of the hole and stayed out, but the tap-in birdie took him to eight under par, five behind leaders Shubhankar Sharma and Jordan Smith.
+McIlroy's eagle chip from the back of the 10th green also caught the edge of the hole and stayed out, but the tap-in birdie took him to eight-under par overall.

-McIlroy had holed out from 116 yards for an eagle on the 16th in round two, but it was a completely different story on the same hole 24 hours later.
+He was already five under for the day when he stood over his second shot to the par-five 16th, where he holed out from 116 yards for an eagle on Friday and which he birdied in 2016 to kickstart his victory push.

-Attempting to reach the green in two, his approach from 225 yards away in the semi rough found the water in front of the green and from the drop zone his fourth shot hit a rock on the edge of the hazard, but bounced on to the green.
+It was a completely different story on Saturday, however, the four-time major winner pushing his second shot into the water and seeing his fourth from the drop zone hit a rock on the edge of the hazard but luckily bounce on to the putting surface.

-McIlroy narrowly missed the long par attempt and the resulting bogey dropped him four off the lead now held by Germany's Hurly Long, with Smith having run up a double bogey on the seventh.

 "To bounce back with the two birdies on 17 and 18 after putting the ball in the water on 16 was huge, so overall a great day's play," McIlroy said.

-"I didn't feel like I did anything very special, but it added up to a great score and I've gotten myself a lot closer to the lead when last night I felt I might be a bit too far back."
+"I didn't feel like I did anything very special, but it added up to a great score and I've gotten myself a lot closer to the lead when last night [Friday] I thought I was maybe a little bit too far behind and out of it.

+"It's hard to try to win your national Open and try to get over the line.
+I'm excited to have another opportunity.

+"I was fortunate enough to do it a few years ago here and having those memories is going to be nice, and also having the support of the crowd out there as well is going to be incredibly helpful."

 Watch the final round of the Horizon Irish Open at The K Club live from 12.30pm on Sunday on Sky Sports Golf.Watch the Ryder Cup this month exclusively live Sky Sports.
 Live coverage of the opening day begins on Friday September 29 from 6am on Sky Sports Golf.
 Stream the PGA Tour, Ryder Cup and more with NOW.